Hertzole/advanced-level-editor/README.md

 - [x] Enum field

 ¹ Doesn't work 100% with Unity objects yet. **May appear to work during runtime but most likely won't work in build!**
 ² While technically it will serialize dictionaries, it won't serialize exposed field dictionaries.
+³ It will automatically serialize structs but not classes.

 ## 📦 Installation
 #### Without package manager